-Emerging market stocks rose 1.77%.
-MSCI's broadest index of Asia-Pacific shares outside Japan closed 1.89% higher, while Japan's Nikkei rose 2.71%.
+Emerging market stocks rose 1.81%.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 1.88% higher, while Japan's Nikkei futures rose 1.82%.

 Oil prices weakened sharply on continued concern about oversupply and a lack of storage space.
 The front-month contract was trading at lower-than-usual volumes as traders moved to later months in futures contracts.

 "The market is very concerned about a repeat of negative pricing as the Cushing storage and delivery hub saturates," Harry Tchilinguirian, global oil strategist at BNP Paribas in London, told the Reuters Global Oil Forum.

 "The shift of open interest away from June will have negative consequences for the liquidity of the contract, potentially leading to greater volatility in its price," he said.